 Being in a country whose language you do not speak can be difficult, and sometimes scary.
 Of course in many major cities around the world, most of those involved in the tourism industry speak English.
-But do not let fear of not speaking the local language keep you from traveling and if you wish to truly make the most of your experience while on vacation, or discover some off the beaten path locations, stray from the touristy English friendly areas, here I have listed a few tips on how to overcome those fears.
+But do not let fear of not speaking the local language keep you from traveling and if you wish to truly make the most of your experience while on vacation, or discover some off the beaten path locations, stray from the touristy English friendly areas, here I have listed 6 tips for traveling to non-English speaking countries on how to overcome those fears.

 The Office of Travel and Tourism estimated that in 2013 more than 29 million Americans traveled overseas, primarily to countries where English was not the first language.
 Although many travelers can get by with English alone, a big part of cultural immersion is being able to understand and communicate in the native tongue.
 While you can’t be expected to learn the native language of every single country you ever visit, picking up a few key phrases or words will help you make the most of your travels abroad.

 6 Tips for Traveling to Non-English Speaking Countries

 1. Learn to say at least each of the following in the language of whatever country you’re visiting

 Speaking a language is not a requirement for enjoying the beautiful sights at your destination, and no one is suggesting you cannot travel to a country unless you speak the native tongue.
 In the European Union alone, there are 24 official languages spoken.
 However there are a few words and phrases that will make your holiday a little smoother.
 Take a few hours before you go and learn how to say the words below, like hello, please, goodbye and thank you to make all your interactions more polite.
 If you can say “bonjour” to a cashier, then just point to a croissant you want and add “s’il vous plait”, you are much less likely to be on the receiving end of the infamous French rudeness (side note: the French are not nearly as rude as people seem to think they are)